MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Push-Location.md

 ## NOTES

+PowerShell includes the following aliases for `Push-Location`:

+- All Platforms:
+  - `pushd`

 PowerShell supports multiple runspaces per process.
 Each runspace has its own _current directory_.
 This is not the same as `[System.Environment]::CurrentDirectory`.
 This behavior can be an issue when calling .NET APIs or running native applications without providing explicit directory paths.